Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Introduction

 Many LDP mechanisms and corresponding estimators have been proposed for various statistical inference tasks, such as discrete distribution estimation\cite{RR-65Stanley, RAPPOR-14Erlingsson, SS-18MinYe, pureMech-17Wang, HR-19Acharya, RHR-20WeiNingChen, PGR-22Feldman}, mean estimation\cite{LaplaceLDP-06Dwork, DuchiMech-13Duchi, piecewiseMech-19Wang, PrivUnit-18Bhowmick, RHR-20WeiNingChen}, etc. Let us call a pair of an LDP mechanism at the clients and the estimator at the data collector as an (LDP) scheme.
 Note that a stronger privacy constraint requires more perturbation of the data, which in turn causes more performance degradation in statistical inference, i.e., more loss of utility.
 Such a fundamental trade-off between privacy and utility has been actively studied \cite{LDPStatMinimax-13Duchi, FIunderLDP-20Barnes, SS-18MinYe, SSOptim-19MinYe, PrivUnit-18Bhowmick, PrivUnitOptim-22Asi}.
-In particular, the subset selection (SS) scheme proposed in \cite{SS-18MinYe} was shown to achieve the optimal privacy-utility trade-off, i.e., the minimax risk, in sample asymptotics for the discrete distribution estimation \cite{SSOptim-19MinYe}.
-For the mean estimation on spherical data, PrivUnit$_2$ introduced in \cite{PrivUnit-18Bhowmick} was proved to be optimal in a non-asymptotic sense among all the unbiased schemes \cite{PrivUnitOptim-22Asi}.
+In particular, the subset selection (SS) scheme proposed in \cite{SS-18MinYe} was shown to achieve the exactly optimal privacy-utility trade-off for the discrete distribution estimation \cite{SSOptim-19MinYe}.
+For the mean estimation on spherical data, PrivUnit$_2$ introduced in \cite{PrivUnit-18Bhowmick} was proved to be exactly optimal among all the unbiased schemes \cite{PrivUnitOptim-22Asi}.